 Judging foreign language entries

-Academy members provide scores for entries based on the appropriate Website, Online Advertising, Internet Video, Mobile & Apps or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver and Gold winners.
-Categories may include multiple Gold, Silver or Bronze winners depending on relative scoring.
+Academy members provide scores for entries based on the appropriate Website, Online Advertising, Internet Video, Apps, Mobile, Podcasts & Voice, or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver, and Gold winners.
+Categories may include multiple Gold, Silver, or Bronze winners depending on relative scoring.
 Academy members may not vote in any category in which they have a conflict of interest.

 Other entries that are worthy of recognition are eligible to receive special commendation from The Academy as Shortlisted work.
 No more than 20% of entries can receive the Official Shortlisted distinction.

 Additionally, the online community, through a public vote, will select a People’s Lovie Winner from the Finalists in each category.
-There will be one People’s Lovie winner in each category within Websites, Online Advertising, Internet Video, Mobile & Apps, and Social.
+There will be one People’s Lovie winner in each category within Websites, Online Advertising, Internet Video, Apps, Mobile, Podcasts & Voice, and Social.
 For more information regarding Winners, see The Lovie Awards Winner Resources.

 Description of Executive Academy Members